 The theoretical framework of statistical physics and nonlinear dynamics already offers valuable tools, yet we are still far away from a general understanding of the complex spatiotemporal dynamics of non-equilibrium systems and their emergent macroscopic properties.
 It is, thus, necessary to identify and develop further diagnostics and concepts that reflect the specific aspects of systems far from equilibrium.
 The pivotal goal of my interdisciplinary research program is to identify universal and emergent properties and patterns of non-equilibrium systems and to understand their origin, their stability and the self-organization processes leading to them.

 My highly data-driven theoretical approach is guided by the philosophy to concentrate on the development of conceptual models that provide an appropriate coarse-grained description of the system.
 With these models, I attempt to predict properties that are not sensitive to the details of the system.
 Specifically, I try to identify quantitative patterns in the time evolution and structure of (geo-)physical, biological and chemical systems that may be robust against changes in the details of the system.
-In reviewing the individual research projects and publications, you will find that this approach can be used to address a wide variety of fundamental issues including those worth of the Nobel prize.
+In reviewing the press releases, individual research projects and publications, you will find that this approach can be used to address a wide variety of fundamental issues including those worth of the Nobel prize.

-Note: Don't hesitate to contact me if you are interested in joining my group as a student or postdoc.
+Note: Don't hesitate to contact me if you are interested in joining my group as a new student or postdoc.
 My contact details are given here.